 The online application to apply for Social Security Disability is lengthy; therefore, prior to beginning the application process, applicants should gather information related to their previous employment, medical history, medical diagnoses, physicians (including treatment received, addresses and phone numbers), procedures, procedure dates and locations, surgeries, surgery dates and locations, medications (including frequency and dosage) as well as detailed symptom information.
 Since applying for SSDI is a time-consuming, frustrating process, many people seek assistance when applying for Social Security Disability.

-Since the process is lengthy and confusing, we recommend California residents seek out free SSDI counseling which is available by calling 866-328-4916.
+Since the process is lengthy and confusing, we recommend Moscow residents seek out free SSDI counseling which is available by calling 866-328-4916.

 How to Get Help Applying for Social Security Disability